ResearchObject/ro-crate/docs/index.md

 <!--
-   Copyright 2019 RO Crate contributors
+   Copyright 2019 The University of Manchester and RO Crate contributors
    <https://github.com/ResearchObject/ro-crate/graphs/contributors>

    Licensed under the Apache License, Version 2.0 (the "License");